William Ashbury Buchanan

-William Francis Asbury Buchanan (July 2, 1876 – July 12, 1954) was a Canadian journalist, newspaper publisher and politician from Alberta.
+William Francis Asbury Buchanan (2 July 1876 – 12 July 1954) was a Canadian journalist, newspaper publisher and politician from Alberta.

 Early life

-William Francis Asbury Buchanan was born on July 2, 1876 at South Monaghan, Northumberland and Durham County, Ontario, one of seven children to Reverend William Buchanan and Mary Rebecca Pendrie Buchanan.
+William Francis Asbury Buchanan was born on 2 July 1876, at South Monaghan, Northumberland and Durham County, Ontario, one of seven children to Reverend William Buchanan and Mary Rebecca Pendrie Buchanan.
 He was given two middle names derived from Rev. Francis Asbury, the first bishop of the Methodist Episcopal Church to be consecrated in America.
 Buchanan took an early interest in journalism, with his first article published by Brighton's Weekly Ensign at the age of thirteen.

 Buchanan began his career in journalism in 1893 working for The Peterborough Examiner which he was affiliated with for a three year period, he also worked on the editorial staff for The Peterboro Review until 1898.
 He later was employed as the city editor of the Toronto Telegram until 1903.
 He served as secretary of the Ontario Hockey Association prior to 1903, when succeeded by W. A. Hewitt.

 Buchanan was the managing director of the journal in St. Thomas from 1903 until 1905.
 He left Ontario in 1905 and moved west to Alberta and purchased the Lethbridge Weekly Herald.
 He attempted, unsuccessfully, to turn the paper into a daily in 1907 but it soon resumed a weekly publishing schedule.
-Buchanan was also be named the first librarian of the Alberta Legislature in 1906.
+Buchanan was also named the first librarian of the Alberta Legislature in 1906.

 Buchanan married Alma Maude Freeman in 1904 and had two children together, Donald and Hugh.

 Political life

 Buchanan entered provincial politics when he contested the riding of Lethbridge City on behalf of the Alberta Liberal Party in the 1909 provincial election and won a seat in the 2nd Alberta Legislature.
 Buchanan defeated his Conservative opponent William Carlos Ives by 73 votes, and Labor opponent Donald McNabb by 315 votes.
 Buchanan had previously served as the president of the Lethbridge Liberal Association prior to his decision to run provincially.
-Buchanan was appointed Minister without portfolio in Alexander Cameron Rutherford's government after the election, however he resigned his Cabinet position on March 8, 1910 over a disagreement with provincial railway policy resulting from the Alberta and Great Waterways Railway scandal, and later resigned his seat in the Legislature on September 20, 1911.
+Buchanan was appointed Minister without portfolio in Alexander Cameron Rutherford's government after the election, however he resigned his Cabinet position on 8 March 1910, over a disagreement with provincial railway policy resulting from the Alberta and Great Waterways Railway scandal, and later resigned his seat in the Legislature on 20 September 1911.

 Buchanan switched to federal politics in the 1911 federal election.
 Buchanan was a strong believer in reciprocity, a policy of increasing trade with the United States led by Liberal Prime Minister Wilfrid Laurier.
-On August 10, 1911, Buchanan was the unanimous choice at the Medicine Hat Liberal convention as the candidate in the upcoming election.
+On 10 August 1911, Buchanan was the unanimous choice at the Medicine Hat Liberal convention as the candidate in the upcoming election.
 Buchanan was subsequently successful, and was elected for the seat of Medicine Hat as a federal Liberal defeating Conservative incumbent Charles Alexander Magrath by 1,355 votes.
 Despite Buchanan's success in Medicine Hat, the Liberal Party lost 48 seats and control of Parliament, and new Conservative government led by Robert Borden took charge.